Pool Care Guide

 • Use test strips or a test kit to check and maintain your pool water balance.
 Keep your pH levels between 7.4-7.6.

-• Test and maintain the free available chlorine level at 1.0-3.0parts per million (ppm).
+• Test and maintain the free available chlorine level at 1.0-3.0 parts per million (ppm).

 • Empty the skimmer basket and skim leaves, insects, and other floating debris from the pool surface.